-Table 1: Livestock manure nitrogen (N) and phosphorus (P) to be produced by dairy cattle per year Only complete this table if you keep these livestock.
+Table 1: Livestock manure nitrogen (N) and phosphorus (P) to be produced by dairy cattle per year

 - 1. Multiply the planned number of livestock in column (A) by the N produced per head per year column (B).
 Enter total in column (C). - 2.
 Multiply the planned number of livestock in column (A) by the P produced per head per year column (D).
 Enter total in column (E). - 3.
 Total the N produced per year in column (C). - 4.
 Total the P produced per year in column (E).